RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

     is distributed across multiple shards and the responses from all shards are combined into a single response.

-    All other multi-key commands are **not allowed** across tags and if used across tags will return an error.
+    All other multi-key commands are **not allowed** across slots and if used across slots will return an error.
     Examples of such commands are: BITOP, BLPOP, BRPOP, BRPOPLPUSH, MSETNX, RPOPLPUSH, SDIFF, SDIFFSTORE, SINTER, SINTERSTORE, SMOVE, SORT, SUNION, XREAD, XREADGROUP, ZINTERSTORE, ZUNIONSTORE.